gillchristian/monadic.party/boring-haskell/excersises.md

 ## First domain things

-1. Find the docs for `Connectioninfo`.
+1. Find the docs for `ConnectInfo`.
 Try to make a value of this type.

-1. Try to connect to Postgres from Haskell using you rown `ConnectionInfo`.
+1. Try to connect to Postgres from Haskell using you rown `ConnectInfo`.
 Use the credentials from the DB setup.

 1. Find out what functions from `postgresql-simple` allow you to operate on a